libero/storybook/README.md

 Then open http://localhost:8080/ in your browser.

-To follow the containers' logs, execute:
+To follow the container's log, execute:

 ```shell
 make watch
 ```

-To stop the containers, execute:
+To stop the container, execute:

 ```shell
 make stop